rose-coste/whitepapers/state_of_union_containers_pt1.md

 as the company CEO puts it.
 With Weave, Docker containers are all part of a virtual network switch no matter where they're running.
-Services can be selectively exposed across the network to the outside world through firewalls and using encryption for wide-­‐area connections (20).
+Services can be selectively exposed across the network to the outside world through firewalls and using encryption for wide-area connections (20).

 When using Weave, “applications use the network just as if the containers were all plugged into the same network switch, with no need to configure